 There’s been substantial skepticism of Star Fox Grand Prix by commenters.
 Many scoff at the possible new take on the franchise.
 While others are wondering why this is a Star Fox title and not a new F-Zero.
 However, it’s useful to note that Mario + Rabbids Kingdom Battle was widely chastised when it leaked prior to its proper E3 unveiling.
 The Ubisoft developed game has since earned critical and commercial acclaim.

 We don’t know whether Retro has been working on Star Fox Grand Prix for the majority of the past four years or not.
 If they have been, it’s likely that the game is pretty far along in the development process.
-And if that’s the case, Nintendo is almost certain to pulled the curtain back on the project at E3 next month.
+And if that’s the case, Nintendo is almost certain to pull the curtain back on the project at E3 next month.